TorqueMech Beta

 Common Symptoms

-• Hesitation, surging, or poor throttle response
+• Hesitation, surging, or poor throttle response without obvious mechanical noise

-• Rough idle or intermittent stalling
+• Rough idle, unstable idle, or intermittent stalling

-• Poor fuel economy
+• Poor fuel economy from incorrect airflow calculation

 Service Overview